 The night after the attack.
 Rotem and I stay in Auja in case of a nightly raid.
 The unmarried young men of the hamlet sleep under the stars by the welcoming tent.
 Warm wind blows, shooing the mosquitoes.
 The world is so incredibly loud.
 Dogs bark hysterically all over the area.
-Sheep and goats bleat, crickets chirp, roosters crow, donkeys bray in a cacophonous symphony.
+Sheep, goats, crickets, roosters, donkeys; everything brays in cacophonous symphony.
 I am reminded that villagers often can’t sleep through city noise.
 My heart beats haphazardly.
 Images from the attack play in my mind on loop.
-This phenomenon recurs every time I am subject to violence.
+This phenomenon recurs every time I am subjected to violence.
 This time I wasn’t even there for it.
 I sat with the shepherds after the attack as they played the videos over and over again on their phones.
 The images are harrowing.
 A video filmed by one of the shepherds shows the activists holding a line in front of screaming settlers running towards them, like satyagrahi facing British bullets.
 Another video that went viral shows rocks flying all over the place.
 Rabbi Arik Ascherman walks away from the settlers as his back is barraged with stones.
 One masked settler beats him over the shoulder with a club.
 He keeps on walking.
 I imagine myself in that situation.
 The blood pumps in my temples as I write these words, as if I was there.
 Is this hyper-empathy or fear or both?

 The dogs bark even louder.
 I begin to fear that the settlers are coming.
 “Rotem?”
 I ask the night.
 “What…” the night murmurs, muted by wind and pillow.
 “Why are the dogs barking like that?”
 I ask.
 “I dunno,” Rotem says.
 “If it was anything bad I guess they would get up.”
 The Bedouins sleeping next to us stay perfectly still.
 I turn to the other side and force my eyes shut.
 The images return.
 A friend bleeding behind the ear.
 Another with a broken arm.